 Because hair loss sometimes has to do with hair mistreatment, often women with thinning hair tend to dismiss the problem.
 In some cases that is the right thing to do.
 However, if the problem persists for more than a couple of months it is recommended to seek a doctor’s opinion on what is causing it and how to treat it.

 There are various hair loss treatments for women on the market ranging from shampoos to hair transplants.
-The treatment type of choice is dependent on the type of hair loss experienced, the type of treatment available, how effective it is going to be and budget.Click Here to receive up to £2000 off
+The treatment type of choice is dependent on the type of hair loss experienced, the type of treatment available, how effective it is going to be and budget.Click Here for Your Up to £2000 off Voucher

 The treatment that is usually suggested to most women is Minoxidil 2%.
 The treatment involves the application of the substance on the balding areas.
 Its results are not permanent and stop when the treatment is terminated.
 Common side-effects also include: burning or irritation of the eye, itching, redness or irritation at the treated area, as well as unwanted hair growth elsewhere on the body.

 If hair loss is the result of malnutrition doctors may suggest taking iron supplements and when hormonal imbalance is to blame, spironolactone or oral contraceptives are prescribed.

 In cases when hair loss is permanent, or a permanent solution to the hair loss problem is desired, hair transplants from healthy areas of the scalp can be used in order to cure hair loss in women.

 Changing your hair regimen can only benefit your hair if the previous one was to blame for your hair loss.
 In that case it has been found that anti-dandruff shampoos that contain ketoconazole can slow it down.